-It's also critical to assess the satisfaction of the intended users.
+It's also important to assess the satisfaction of the intended users.
 A customer satisfaction score will be used for public products, while employee feedback will be used for internal applications.
 In these circumstances, criteria such as interface consistency, the attractiveness of interactions, message clarity, interface element clarity, and function understandability are appropriate.

 How to Track Software Metrics?

-Management teams benefit from software metrics because they can track software development, set goals, and analyse performance promptly.
+Management teams benefit from software metrics because they can track software development, set goals, and analyze performance promptly.
 Oversimplifying software development, on the other hand, might divert developers' attention away from more important aims, such as providing useful products and enhancing customer satisfaction.

-Of course, none of this matters if the software metrics data isn't gathered or analysed.
+Of course, none of this matters if the software metrics data isn't gathered or analyzed.
 The first issue is that software development teams may believe that doing the work rather than measuring is more important.